Sudhandar/twitter_bot/README.md

-# twitter_bot
+# Twitter Live Sentiment Tracker

-A twitter bot trained on reddit comments
+A python dash app to track real time sentiments of tweets